-The nursing program, in accordance with the mission of Rivier University, regards as its purpose the education of individual who seek flexibility in the educational process and career mobility in nursing.
+The nursing program, in accordance with the mission of Rivier University, regards as its purpose the education of men and women who seek flexibility in the educational process and career mobility in nursing.
 The Division prepares its graduates to care for all persons with respect, valuing their personal worth and dignity.
 In pursuit of academic excellence, the Division bases its curriculum on a strong foundation of science and liberal arts.
-The Division prepares its graduates for practice at the associate, baccalaureate, master's and doctoral degree levels in Nursing.
+The Division prepares its graduates for practice at the associate, baccalaureate, master's, post-master's certificate, and doctoral degree levels in Nursing.